 So, how do you do that?
 It’s very simple.
 All you need to do is cook the meat in mason jars.
 Just cut up 3 pounds of pork butt into 2-inch pieces, stuff into four 16-ounce mason jars, put the lids on and cook in a pressure cooker.

-This method is not new, this is how canned meat is made anyway.
+This method is not new, this is how canned meat is made anyway, and is similar to canned pork.
 But it works like magic for making pulled pork.
 Sounds pretty simple, right?
 Does it make a difference?
 Absolutely!
 Cooked this way, pulled pork tastes a dozen times better and has a superior texture.

 What if you don’t have or don’t want to use mason jars?